-While there are hundreds of ways you can incorporate foil and latex balloons into your event decor, for latex balloon decor you’ll want to determine how and where you will use the balloons before you start decorating.
+While there are numerous ways you can incorporate foil and latex balloons into your event decor than non latex balloons, for latex balloon decor you’ll want to determine how and where you will use the balloons before you start decorating.
 This will help you determine the balloon size needed to complete the theme and design of your event.

 5” Latex Balloons

 Mini or tiny, 5-inch balloons are the ideal filler balloon!
 You can use them to fill in gaps on balloon walls and balloon garlands and are great for filling acrylic stands.
 The small size is also perfect for creating small table centerpieces like balloon table runners, mini hot air balloons, or topiary trees.